schmoigl/lecture-template-2/README.md

 This is our first template for Quarto.
+Change